 He is a Program Advisor to the Digital Scriptorium (since 2005), and a Committee Member of AMARC (since 2002).
 He was formerly the sole UK representative on the TEI (Text Encoding Initiative) Workgroup on Describing Medieval Manuscripts.

-Before becoming freelance in 2006, he worked successively for Christie's, Sotheby's, the J. Paul Getty Museum, the Bodleian Library, and the British Library, where he was Curator of Illuminated Manuscripts, and developed the online catalogue of illuminated manuscripts into its current form.
+Before deciding to become freelance in 2006, he worked successively for Christie's, Sotheby's, the J. Paul Getty Museum, the Bodleian Library, and the British Library, where he was Curator of Illuminated Manuscripts, and helped develop the online catalogue of illuminated manuscripts into its current form, notably by scanning and incorporating tens of thousands of 35mm slides, instead of relying only on new digital photography, for which there was very limited funding.

 Since then he has worked primarily for The National Trust (Sissinghurst, Knole, Petworth, and Coughton), The Bodleian Library (Departments of Manuscripts and Incunabula), auction-houses, dealers, and publishers, while continuing to publish in academic journals.